Pavement Café Licensing

 The Department has prepared guidelines to assist district councils with the implementation of the statutory licensing scheme contained in the Licensing of Pavement Cafés Act (NI) 2014.

 The Guidelines for the licensing of Pavement Cafés act (NI) 2014 highlight the key legislative responsibilities of district councils, the criteria to be met, and the procedures to be followed, when dealing with applications and the conditions under which pavement café areas should operate.

 The Department's guidance document is available here.

-Causeway Coast and Glens Borough Council has prepared a document entitled "Guidance for Applicants" to help those intending to make an application for a Pavement Cafe License and to assist with consistency of approach and administration by the Council.
+Causeway Coast and Glens Borough Council has prepared a document entitled "Guidance for Applicants" to help those intending to make an application for a Pavement Café Licence and to assist with consistency of approach and administration by the Council.

-A copy of the Licensing of Pavement Cafes Act (Northern Ireland) 2014 legislation is available here.
-Causeway Coast and Glens Borough Council application forms, 28 days public notice and guidance notes are available to download below.
+A copy of the Licensing of Pavement Cafés Act (NI) 2014 legislation is available here.
+Causeway Coast and Glens Borough Council application forms, 28 days Public Notice and guidance notes are available to download below.

 The cost of a Pavement Cafe licence depends on the type of licence that you need.

 |Application for a Variation of Pavement Cafe Licence